wernerd/ZRTP4PJ/README.md

   and is available in the SVN branch 1.x.
 If you use this branch and a recent SVN version then _do not apply the patch_ and just use ZRTP4PJ.

+You may clone this directory or get the pre-packaged tar file (see Download).
+If ou clone this repository just change to the cloned repository and skip the steps to copy and unpack the tar file.

 Copy the ZSRTP4PJ.tar to your pjproject's third_party directory, for example:

     cp ZSRTP4PJ.tar ~/development/pjproject/third_party